widget

 His Journey Till Now

 We have been following Peter for some time now.
-Last time he shared with his his exhilaration experience of swimming at Lady Elliot Island and his over coming of his fear of treading water.
-He now presents some thoughts about his journey as he has come from a complete and terrified non swimmer to a competent swimmer taking in swimming challenges that he would never have conceived possible when he first stated.
+Last time he shared his exhilarating experience of swimming at Lady Elliot Island and his overcoming of his fear of treading water.
+He now presents some thoughts about his journey as he has come from a complete and terrified non-swimmer to a competent swimmer taking in swimming challenges that he would never have conceived possible when he first started.
 Peter puts forward there thoughts as his final thoughts, but I'm not so sure I have read some of his notes and I think he has a lot more to say.
-Hopefully he will share with us when he get there.
+Hopefully, he will share it with us when he gets there.

 Wait...
 Get Your Lesson Plans Here